-At the construction of model within the framework of Landau thermodynamic theory of phase transitions \cite{stat} at first it is necessary to choose a parameter the values of which characterize the examined phases.
-This parameter is called an order parameter and describes a change of state symmetry at phase transition point.
-An order parameter changes jump-likely during the first-order phase transitions and at the second-order phase transitions it changes continuously.
-However, the state symmetry changes by jump at phase transition point in both cases.
-A phase becomes more ordered with growth of order parameter, symmetry falls down here.
+At the construction of a model within the framework of the Landau theory of phase transitions~\cite{stat}, at first, it is necessary to choose a parameter whose values characterize the examined phases.
+This parameter is called an order parameter and describes a change of phase symmetry at the phase transition point.
+An order parameter changes discontinuously during the first-order phase transitions and it varies smoothly during the second-order phase transitions.
+However, the phase symmetry changes discontinuously at the phase transition point in both cases.
+A phase becomes more ordered with the growth of the order parameter and symmetry falls down.

-Melting of thin lubricant film unlike melting of volume medium can take place according to the scenario of second-order phase transition \cite{Popov}.
-However, there is a certain problem at description of the states of thin lubricants films, because such films demonstrate more than one type of transition \cite{Yosh}, and their states are not true thermodynamic phases, but they are interpreted as kinetic modes of friction \cite{Aranson}.
-Therefore one talks not about solid and liquid, but about solid-like and liquid-like phases.
-The increase in volume \cite{Braun} and diffusion coefficient \cite{Braun,liqtosol,thompson} of such lubricants shows the melting.
-Since experimentally observable is the volume, for description of the state of lubricant a parameter is introduced, that is additional to the order parameter (the parameter of disorder) $f$, which has physical meaning of the excess volume, arising up due to the chaotization (the amorphization) of structure of solid during the process of melting.
-Unlike the order parameter usually applied for description of transition processes from a solid to a liquid, this parameter grows with the increase in internal energy during such transition.
-The excess volume accepts zero value at zero Kelvin, when all atoms of the system are densely packed and repose.
-It has a different from zero value both in the solid and in the liquid state at the real non-zero temperatures.
+Melting of a thin lubricant film unlike melting of volume medium can take place according to the scenario of second-order phase transition~\cite{Popov}.
+However, there is a certain problem at describing the states of thin lubricant films, because such films demonstrate more than one type of transition~\cite{Yosh}.
+States of a lubricant film are not true thermodynamic phases.
+They are interpreted as kinetic modes of friction~\cite{Aranson}.
+Therefore, one speaks not about a solid and a liquid, but about a solid-like and a liquid-like phases.
+The increase in volume~\cite{Braun} and diffusion coefficient~\cite{Braun,prd,thompson,liqtosol} of such lubricants shows the melting process.
+Since the volume is experimentally observable, to describe the state of lubricant, a parameter $f$ is introduced, which also relates to the order parameter (a disorder parameter~\cite{li}).
+It has a physical meaning of an excess volume, arising due to the chaotization (the amorphization) of structure of a solid during the process of melting.
+The excess volume acquires zero value at zero Kelvin, when all atoms of the system are densely packed at rest.
+It is different from zero both in the solid and in the liquid state at non-zero temperature.
 However, it has a larger value in the liquid state.
-We introduce two values of this parameter: at $f>f_{liq}$ lubricant is liquid-like, and when $f<f_{sol}$, it solidifies, and the symmetry of state decreases here.
+We introduce two values of this parameter: at $f>f_{\rm liq}$ lubricant is liquid-like, and when $f<f_{\rm sol}$, it solidifies, and the symmetry of state is decreased.